rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   <br>
   To learn more about Technopedia nodes and to start writing TQL queries, take the following steps: <br>
-   1. Learn about Technopedia nodes and relationships. <br>
+   1. Learn about the nodes and relationships that you use in Technopedia queries. <br>
       [Technopedia data structure](../#documentationNodes_Rel) <br>
    2. Learn about writing TQL queries. <br>
       [Technopedia query language](../#documentationtql104)